DanielStutzbach/blist/README.txt

 ===============================================

 The BList is a type that looks, acts, and quacks like a Python list, but has better performance for for modifying large lists.

-Earlier versions of BList were also slower for large lists that never change length, but this is no longer true as of version 0.9.6, which features amortized worst-case O(1) getitem and setitem operations.
+For small lists (fewer than 128 elements), BLists and the built-in list have very similar performance.

-With that disclaimer out of the way, here are some of the use cases where the BLists is dramatically faster than the built-in list:
+Here are some of the use cases where the BLists is dramatically faster than the built-in list:

 1. Insertion into or removal from a large list (O(log n) vs. O(n))
 2. Taking large slices of large lists (O(log n) vs O(n))